kevinbackhouse/exiv2-team/book/IMaEA.md

 <div id="8-4"/>
 # 8.4 Version Test

 The version test is _more-or-less_ the output of the command _$ exiv2 --verbose --version_ which produces about 150 lines of output.
-About 60 lines of the output are a list of pre-registed XMP namespaces and of little interest.
+About 60 lines of the output are a list of pre-registered XMP namespaces and of little interest.
 So, the script test/version-test.sh counts and filters out the XMP namespaces.

 ```bash
 #!/usr/bin/env bash